mike-gimelfarb/meadery/README.md

 ## Recipe format

 `mead load-recipe <file>` loads a simple, line-oriented recipe and prints the must volume, gravity and estimated ph.
+The `<file>` argument is either an absolute path, or a sub-directory relative to the current working directory of the command-line interface.

 Rules:
 - One instruction per non-empty line: `<ingredient>=<quantity>`